kelseym/transporter-app/README.md

 ## Configuration

-The applications.properties file contains several configuration parameters that you may need to customize.
+:The applications.properties file contains several configuration parameters that you may need to customize.
 ```
 server.port=8081
 transporter.xnat_host=http://localhost